das2000sidd/Code-Samples/README.md

 # Code-Samples

-These are some of sample codes in python
+These are some of my sample codes in python